 Why Build Up?

 A confluence of trends and pressures over the past five to ten years has been slowly nudging warehouse facilities to the city.
 Internet retailers, led by Amazon, first brought the convenience of shopping online, eventually making next-day delivery, and then same-day delivery, the norm.
 Concurrently, the in-person shopping experience is evolving.
-Some high-end retailers are opting for “non-inventory brick & mortar”stores that immerse the consumer in a “touch & feel”brand experience, with delivery of products occurring separately.
+Some high-end retailers are opting for “non-inventory brick & mortar” stores that immerse the consumer in a “touch & feel” brand experience, with the delivery of products occurring separately.
 Retailers have been forced to innovate and find ways to minimize costs to meet the new standards they have promised their customers.

-With the highest portion of cost in the supply chain at 50%, transportation was the obvious first candidate for cost reduction.
-Urban lifestyles create some of the highest demand for high-speed delivery, and so urban warehouses bring products as close as possible to the end user, cutting out the need for costly transportation from suburban or other regional holding facilities.
+With the highest portion of the cost in the supply chain at 50%, transportation was the obvious first candidate for cost reduction.
+Urban lifestyles create some of the highest demand for high-speed delivery, and so urban warehouses bring products as close as possible to the end-user, cutting out the need for costly transportation from suburban or other regional holding facilities.

 Space is a consideration for any piece of urban real estate.
 Extreme scarcity in major cities means both land and rentable space are costly, but transportation savings offset this.
 Still, CBRE found in a recent survey that e-commerce requires three times as much warehouse space as other uses, reinforcing that the only way to build urban industrial structures is up.
 CBRE projects that large urban areas will require 160 new e‐commerce logistics centers averaging 800,000 SF, and 110 new or re‐purposed facilities of 75,000‐100,000 SF as urban infill projects in key urban markets over the next five years.